mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.4.0/tutorials/fairing/index.md

 docker_user = input()
 ```

-Please enter the password for the container registry's by executing the following cell:
+Please enter the password for the container registry by executing the following cell:

 ```python
 docker_password = getpass.getpass()
 ```

-With these details, we can base-64-encode the username and password and create a Kubernetes secret.
+With these details, we can base-64-encode the username and password and create a Kubernetes configmap with a name expected by the builder's context source.

 ```python